 - Infections: Occasionally, infections occur after surgery.
 It is easily treatable and usually requires a quick office visit and exam.
 A prescription of antibiotic will typically do the trick.

-If extraction becomes necessary, the dental team at West Pasco Family Dental will provide the safest, most comfortable extraction procedure possible.
-Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient dental care from our team.
-For more information on wisdom teeth removal, or to schedule an appointment in Pasco, Washington, call us at .
+If extraction becomes necessary, the experienced team of providers at West Pasco Family Dental will perform the safest, most comfortable extraction procedure possible.
+Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient, quality care from our team.
+For more information on the process for wisdom teeth removal, or to schedule an appointment to have your wisdom teeth removed, call us at 509-547-9955 today!